KittyGiraudel/site/_posts/2015-04-15-netflix-logo-in-css.md

 So these were the animation steps I needed to replicate.
 But there is something else about the logo that I needed to take care of: **the letters are tilted to the center of the logo**.

-People have been asking me how I did that...
+People have been asking me how I did that…

 > A trick from up my sleeve ;)